What is patella instability, and how is it treated?

 These treatment options can include:

 If your child continues to have chronic patellar dislocations after conservative treatment, an arthroscopic procedure (known as an osteotomy) may be recommended.

 The Board Certified Orthopedic Surgeons at OrthoNeuro are experts in these procedures and have helped thousands of patients return to an active and healthy lifestyle following these procedures.

-- We will evaluate your child’s unique lifestyle and goals to determine which type of treatment is best for them.
+We will evaluate your unique lifestyle and goals to determine which type of treatment is best for you.

 IF YOU HAVE A SEVERE KNEE INJURY OR CHRONIC KNEE PAIN THAT REDUCES YOUR MOBILITY OR QUALITY OF LIFE, CONTACT ORTHONEURO TO SCHEDULE A CONSULTATION.
 OUR EXPERT ORTHOPEDIC SURGEONS ARE ON HAND TO DIAGNOSE AND TREAT YOUR KNEE PROBLEM.